|Category Name:||Human Resources|

 - A statement informing employees that New York State Law prohibits insurance companies and health maintenance organizations from discriminating against domestic violence victims or designation of domestic violence as a pre-existing condition [§2612 of NYS Insurance Law].

-Additionally, The College at Brockport shall integrate information on domestic violence and this domestic violence and the workplace policy into existing materials and literature, policies, protocols, and procedures, including the Public Employer Workplace Violence Prevention Programs1 as appropriate.
+Additionally, SUNY Brockport shall integrate information on domestic violence and this domestic violence and the workplace policy into existing materials and literature, policies, protocols, and procedures, including the Public Employer Workplace Violence Prevention Programs1 as appropriate.

 112 NYCRR pt.
 800.16 Public Employer Workplace Violence Prevention Programs